icinganalysis/icinganalysis.github.io/content/abstracts.md

 IMPINGEMENT OF WATER DROPLETS ON NACA 651,-308 AND 651-212 AIRFOILS AT 4° ANGLE OF ATTACK.
 Brun, Rinaldo J., Gallagher, Helen M., and Vogt, Dorothea E. May 1953.
 41p. diagrs.
 (NACA TN 2952)

-The trajectories of droplets 1n the air flowing past NACA 651,-208 AND 651-212, both at an angle of attack of 4°, were compared with a mechanical analog.
+The trajectories of droplets in the air flowing past NACA 651,-208 AND 651-212, both at an angle of attack of 4°, were compared with a mechanical analog.
 The amount of water on droplet form impinging on the airfoils,